top of page

 Speed and usability affect both rankings and user behavior.
 Slow pages increase friction.
 Poor mobile layouts weaken engagement and can reduce conversions even when traffic arrives.
 Review page speed, image handling, script bloat, layout shifts, and mobile rendering across key templates.

-You do not need perfection in every technical metric, but you do need a site that feels stable, responsive, and easy to use.
+We do not need perfection in every technical metric, but we do need a site that feels stable, responsive, and easy to use.
 For many websites, simple improvements such as compressing images, reducing unnecessary plugins or scripts, and cleaning up bloated templates make a measurable difference.

-Protect trust and consistency
+Protect Trust and Consistency

 Technical quality also includes security and consistency.
 Use HTTPS correctly, resolve mixed-content issues, and maintain a clear preferred domain version.
 Standardize trailing slashes, lowercase URLs, and canonical behavior so the site presents a coherent structure rather than multiple competing versions of the same content.